 So it won't put any VAT in box 1.

-But it will put the amount in box 6 if you're not on the flat rate scheme, even though usually sales outside the scope of VAT don't go in here, because HMRC specifies that sales of services to the EU do go into box 6 - unless you're on the flat rate scheme, in which case sales of EC services won't be in box 6 because they're not part of your flat rate turnover.
-Further information can be found in paragraph 3.7 of this gov.uk article.
+But it will put the amount in box 6, even though usually sales outside the scope of VAT don't go in here, because HMRC specifies that sales of services to the EU do go into box 6.
+Further information can be found in paragraph 3.7 and 4.1 of this gov.uk article.